- Where is the Oriente terminal?

 The Best Way To Book Bus and Train Tickets

-Busbud.com makes it easy for you to find, compare and book city-to-city bus tickets, all over the world.
-We save you the extra trip to the bus station.
-With several language and currency options available, Busbud seeks to cater to international bus travellers no matter where they are in the world.
+Busbud helps you easily search, compare and book intercity bus tickets on a worldwide scale with our comprehensive list of bus routes and schedules.
+With several language and currency options available, Busbud seeks to cater to international bus travelers no matter where they are in the world.
 Busbud partners with safe and reliable bus companies throughout the world such as Greyhound, Eurolines, ALSA, OUIBUS (BlaBlaBus), National Express and many others so you can buy tickets without a worry.